dportik/dadi_pipeline/Three_Population_Pipeline/README.md

 + *split_nomig_size*:  Split into three populations, no migration, size change.
 + *ancmig_2_size*: Adjacent ancient migration, shorter isolation, size change.
 + *sim_split_refugia_sym_mig_adjacent_size*: Simultaneous split, between 'adjacent' populations, size change.

+**NEW 3D MODELS AVAILABLE (October 2020)**

+There are 15 new 3D models that were developed for [Firneno et al. 2020]( https://doi.org/10.1111/mec.15496).
+These models focus on distinguishing the origin of a third population that is geographically located between two populations.
+These models can help distinguish between simultaneous splitting origins for all three populations, a clear branching pattern with variations in migration, or a "hybrid" origin.
+The "hybrid" origin models may be particularly useful.
+For these models, a proportion of populations one and two create an instantaneously admixed third population.
+The full set of models is described in [Firneno et al. 2020]( https://doi.org/10.1111/mec.15496), and are also shown visually in the [Models_3D.pdf](https://github.com/dportik/dadi_pipeline/blob/master/Three_Population_Pipeline/Models_3D.pdf) file.

 ## Optimization Settings: